parklab/ShatterSeek/README.md

 A detailed tutorial illustrating how to use ShatterSeek is provided in ./inst/tutorial/tutorial.pdf

 ShatterSeek is free for academic use **only**.
-For non-academic use, please email Dr. Tatiana Demidova-Rice at Harvard University Office of Technology Development (tatiana\_demidova-rice@harvard.edu)
+For non-academic use, please email Dr. Adrian Li at Harvard University Office of Technology Development (adrian\_li@harvard.edu)

 # Prerequisites